phaniyarlagadda/Algorithms/README.md

 4. Generate combinations
 5. Generate permutations
 6. Generate subsets with target sum.
+7. Combination list of lists recursive.
+8. Combination of list of lists iterative

 All the implementations have test cases.
 To run the test cases you need TestNG & Apache commons lang